 Construction of two groundwater treatment plants was completed in January 2005.

-Following additional field investigations and negotiations with the site’s potentially responsible parties, the site’s groundwater treatment system began operating in January 2005.
-Quarterly groundwater monitoring is ongoing.
+Following additional field investigations and negotiations with the site’s potentially responsible parties, the site’s groundwater treatment systems began operating in January 2005.
+Periodic groundwater monitoring is ongoing.